top of page

 The tension is real.

-Behind The Headlines: What Students Are Missing
+Behind The Headlines: What Students Are Missing in AI

 Across the country, there is still a strong digital divide.
 Many young people do not have steady access to fast internet, current devices, or strong STEM classes.
 That lack of access turns into a skills gap later in the workforce.